 Since 2017 Tod has been working full time as Sound Supervisor, Live, Recording, Broadcast Sound Engineer at Sydney Opera House.

 Whether it is a recording project or in the live arena, you can be assured you are working with a musician's engineer with over 25 years of experience in the industry and wide ranging musical knowledge.
-Tod is a current member of the Audio Engineers Society (AES) and the Australian Jazz Awards Academy (AJAA)

 Tod is extremely familiar with and lightning fast on Protools but cut his teeth learning and using the recording and editing techniques of 2”, 1” and 1/4” tape in the mid 1990's.
 In the Recording Studio, Tod is familiar with Neve, SSL, Euphonix system5, Digidesign/ Avid C 24, Sony DMX R100 consoles.
 For live sound Tod is familiar with the Midas Pro series, Yamaha PM series, CL series, QL Series and TF series, Avid S6L, Avid Profile and SC48, Digico SD series, Studer Vista 5SR, Midas XL8, Midas Heritage H3000, Midas Venice, Soundcraft MH4, Euphonix System5, Yamaha 01v, Yamaha DM1000, Yamaha LS9, and Mackie DL1608 consoles with D&B R1system control, Lake systems control, Dolby Lake processors, D&B, L’Acoustic, JBL and Meyer P.A.